Abel-Breaker/Opengl-VideoGame/README.md

 ![](https://github.com/Abel-Breaker/Opengl-VideoGame/blob/master/GamePhoto.png)

 The proyect doesn´t follow any specific objective, I am only implementing things that occur to me and I'm learning.
-The idea is to end up with a project that is easily convertible to a graphics engine (adding a UHD) or to a small video game.
+The idea is to end up with a project that is easily convertible to a graphics engine (adding an UHD) or to a small video game.

 ## Version 0.0 (Alpha)